LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 2. Click **Add Intent** in the upper-right corner.
 3. Specify the following:

     * **Intent name**: Enter the intent name.
+To name an intent, use a short phrase that describes the intent.
+Typically, an intent name has both a verb and a noun (e.g., "report login problem").
 A domain can have dozens of intents, so using a standard naming convention is important for being able to easily sort and find intents.
     * **Intent display name**: Enter the display name.
     * **Description**: Enter a short phrase describing the intent.
 While this field is optional, it's often useful.
 Many intent names can be technical.
 A description adds clarity and is particularly helpful to a person not familiar with the domain.
     * **Intent type**: Select either "Intent" or "Meta Intent."
 For an introduction to meta intents, see [here](intent-builder-meta-intents.html).